nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 - **nItems**: Indicates how many items the node has **uint16**
 - **freeBytes**: Indicates how many free bytes the node has **uint16**
 - **pParent**: Page refering to parent node (In case we need it) **uint64**
-- **n * NodeStructure**: This is just a representation for explaining that after pParent bytes there is just data related to another nodes and addresses **Can be many bytes**
+- **n * NodeStructure**: This is just a representation for explaining that, after pParent bytes, there is just data related to another nodes and addresses **Can be many bytes**
 - **NodeStructure**:
 - - **key**: lowest key of the page referenced **uint64**
 - - **addr**: Address of the page **uint64**